hapax/hapax.github.io/assets/pauli.md

 So, maybe you don't want to measure $H$ very often.
-We do use it all the time to entangle things, with the canonical example being the generation of an EPR pair.
+We do use it all the time to entangle things, with the canonical example being the generation of a maximally entangled Bell pair.
 This is achieved using Hadamard and a CNOT gate, which acts on computational basis states as